Bitdefender Review: Quick Expert Summary

 Bitdefender’s anti-phishing protection has perfect detection scores.
 Whenever you visit a website, Bitdefender’s anti-phishing protection compares it against a regularly updated database of millions of dangerous, blacklisted sites.
 If there’s a match, Bitdefender blocks access to the site.
 I tested Bitdefender’s anti-phishing protection with a huge directory of phishing sites — Bitdefender blocked all of the dangerous website samples I tried to access.
 Chrome, Firefox, and even third-party anti-phishing tools from competitors like Panda and Kaspersky failed to detect as many suspicious sites as Bitdefender.

-Bitdefender’s web protection also prevents you from accessing webpages that contain downloadable malware — and it checks search results for dangerous sites, scans encrypted websites, and checks sites for fraudulent content.
+Bitdefender’s web protection also prevents you from accessing dangerous webpages — and it checks search results for dangerous sites, scans encrypted websites, and checks sites for fraudulent content.

 Overall, Bitdefender provides exceptional anti-phishing protection as well as protection against a wide range of other web-based threats.
 In addition to blocking more phishing sites than most competitors, Bitdefender also makes it easy to whitelist websites and adjust web protection settings.